TsuTsu03/JeizKen/replit.md

 - **2024-01-09**: Improved InvitationSection layout and styling
 - **2024-01-09**: Enhanced StorySection with designer polaroid frames and elegant text layout
 - **2024-01-09**: Fixed mobile shadows and glass effects across all components
+- **2024-01-09**: Fixed deployment issues for Cloud Run production environment:
+  - Updated server.listen() to use PORT environment variable for production deployments
+  - Added comprehensive error handling for server startup process
+  - Implemented graceful shutdown handlers for SIGTERM and SIGINT signals
+  - Verified build output structure with dist/index.js and static assets in dist/public